Linaro/Connect/_pages/demo_friday.md

 ---
 title: Call for Demos
-description: >
+description: Submit your application to participate in the Virtual Demo Technology Showcase on Thursday, September 9.
-  At every Linaro Connect we end the week on a high note with our Demo Friday Technology Showcase.
+permalink: /demo-showcase/
-permalink: /demo-friday/
+published: true
 layout: flow
 jumbotron:
   carousel-images: